CPix18/SmartContractLottery/README.md

 ## Personal notes

 1. This code creates a provably random lottery using Chainlink VRF and Automation
+2. Huge shout out to Patrick Collins for making all this!

 ## What we want it to do?